-Vigil at Bangor Honoring Martin Luther King, Jr January 15, 2021 at 1pm - 4pm Ground Zero Center for Nonviolent Action 16159 Clear Creek Rd NW Poulsbo, WA 98370 United States Organised by: Leonard Eiger
+Vigil at Bangor Honoring Martin Luther King, Jr January 15, 2021 at 1:00pm - 4pm Pacific Time (US & Canada) Ground Zero Center for Nonviolent Action 16159 Clear Creek Rd NW Poulsbo, WA 98370 United States Contact person: Leonard Eiger

 Ground Zero Center for Nonviolent Action will host a (physical) vigil at the Naval Base Kitsap-Bangor honoring the legacy of Martin Luther King Jr.

 Dr. King took a strong stand against nuclear weapons and war, and their threat to humanity:

 I definitely feel that the development and use of nuclear weapons should be banned.
 It cannot be disputed that a full-scale nuclear war would be utterly catastrophic.
 Hundreds and millions of people would be killed outright by the blast and heat, and by the ionizing radiation produced at the instant of the explosion . . .
 Even countries not directly hit by bombs would suffer through global fall-outs.
 All of this leads me to say that the principal objective of all nations must be the total abolition of war.
 War must be finally eliminated or the whole of mankind will be plunged into the abyss of annihilation.

 Bangor is home to the U.S. Navy's ballistic missile submarine fleet and also the largest operational concentration of nuclear weapons in the U.S. arsenal.